carstenjacobsen/stellar-x402-guide/x402-stellar-guide.md

-# Using x402 on Stellar with Freighter Wallet
+# DO NOT USE - WORKING DOC - Using x402 on Stellar with Freighter Wallet

 x402 is an open protocol that embeds payments directly into HTTP using the long-dormant `402 Payment Required` status code.
 On Stellar, it uses Soroban smart contracts and SEP-41 tokens to enable instant, per-request micropayments — without processing fees and with ~2-second settlement times.
 This makes it ideal for payment-gated APIs, AI agent services, and content paywalls.